afrovera/notejam-demo/README.md

 - Fail pipeline if critical/high severity issue found by ECR scan
 - Integrate pipeline stages with manual approvals
 - Deploy application to more regions and use Route 53 latency-based routing policy to deliver high availibility
-- Consier using AWS WAF with ALB for protection against common applciation-layer web attacks
+- Consider using AWS WAF with ALB for protection against common applciation-layer web attacks
 - Consider usign ACM to secure ALB traffic with SSL certificates

 Improved architecture: